 Hiking in Taroko National Park

 Taroko National Park is one of Taiwan’s top tourist destinations.
-It hosts what many consider one of Asia’s scenic wonders, the Taroko Gorge, an 18km marble-walled canyon.
+It’s home to what many consider one of Asia’s scenic wonders, the Taroko Gorge, an 18km marble-walled canyon.
 Named by the local Truku aboriginal tribe, Taroko means “magnificent and splendid”.

 Where to stay in Taroko National Park with kids

-We’ve bookmarked the following places to visit when we next get to Taiwan:
+We’ve bookmarked the following places to go in Taiwan when we next visit:

 - Zhuili Old Trail in Taroko National Park (permit required, limited hikers per day)